Formation of sugar inquiry body legal: IHC

 A divisional bench comprising of Justice Miangul Hassan Aurangzeb and Justice Lubna Pervaiz announced the judgment, which was reserved on last hearing after concluding arguments from the both sides.
 The bench maintained the decision of single member bench verdict and declared the inquiry commission and its report as legal.

-The order stated that the inquiry commission's formation could not be dismissed on the basis of just minor technical errors and allowed the investigation institutions to continue their work against those responsible for sugar crisis in the light of the inquiry commission report.
+The order stated that the inquiry commission’s formation could not be dismissed on the basis of just minor technical errors and allowed the investigation institutions to continue its work against responsible of sugar crisis in light of inquiry commission report.

-However, the attorney general adopted the stance that these were just minorerrors that had no impact on performance of the inquiry commission and prayed the court to dismiss the case.
-Earlier, a single-member bench comprising the IHC Chief Justice Athar Minallah had already declared the commission as legal and rejected the sugar mills petition.
+However, the attorney general adopted the stance that these were just minor errors which had no impacts on performance of inquiry commission and prayed the court to dismiss the case.